coderefinery/presentations/2023-derse.md

 - .emph[Outreach and marketing] takes time and work

-- Learners and volunteers typically join for a short time

-- Building long lasting relationships takes effort
+- Volunteer retention and building long lasting relationships takes effort

 - .emph[Good enough practices] that are used better than perfect practices not applied